 For every organisation, large and small, 2020 was difficult.
 For absolutely all of us, it was like an unexpected hit from the universe.
 It took us all by surprise and made us rethink the basics of our positions personally and professionally.
-That extends to HR departments.
+That extends to Human Resources departments.

 2020 made us ask, what is human resources?
 Human Resource Management, or HRM, is the practice of managing people to achieve better performance.
 If you consider how the world has drastically changed from the past year, where does that leave HR now?

 As we reassess the meaning of so many things, it’s helpful to go back to the basics.
-And so, here are seven HR basics that you should relearn for the year 2021.
+And so, here are seven Human Resources basics that you should relearn for the year 2021.

 If you’d like to find out more tips about recruiting the best talent, you can read our blog about it here.

-Think about all the different things you do as an HR department.
+Think about all the different things you do as an Human Resources department.
 If every single one of your HR duties requires a separate platform, that leaves you with more than a crowded computer screen; it also leaves you more open to mistakes and confusion.

 We are living in a digital world.
 Part of that digital landscape is data and the analytics behind them.
 Because HRIS is essentially a data-entry system, you already have all the data you need for great analytics at your fingertips.
 It will help to give you a snapshot of the health of the company by seeing employee trends overall.

 Along with seeing the overall health of the company, HR data and analytics can help you to make more objective, data-based decisions about employees.
 Those decisions are difficult for everyone, especially in these days of uncertainty.
 By using data, you can make decisions that are based on the numbers rather than personal feelings.

 The world has changed and with it have come changes to how businesses are run.
 In all those changes, there are HR departments working tirelessly to keep up and to help manage employees.
 By returning to the basics, you can help your employees and your company reach their full potential.